 The aim of this apprenticeship is that you achieve qualified status as a Pharmacy technician within the Dispensing Pharmaceutical Industry.
 Candidates need to be employed in a suitable role in a Pharmacy setting, for at least 21 hrs per week.

-Level 2 First Extended Certificate in Applied Science
+Level 2 Double Award in Principles and Applications of Applied Science